Inbound AI For Appliance Repair Calls

 Refrigerator failures are high-intent calls because the homeowner may be dealing with food safety, spoilage, and urgent scheduling pressure.

-Refrigerator repair callers may ask urgent food-safety questions, so the call plan should use approved language and route unsafe or uncertain situations carefully.
+Refrigerator repair callers may ask urgent food-safety questions, so the call path should use approved language and route unsafe or uncertain situations carefully.

 High-cost repairs make model, age, symptom, warranty, and repair-versus-replace details important before a technician or owner quotes next steps.